Dog Afraid of Loud Noises? Causes, Signs and Products To Help

 Most experts say coddling or cuddling a dog when she shakes or cowers from loud sounds will reinforce the fearful behavior.
 See how your dog reacts.
 My dog actually gets a bit calmer when I pet him during the early phase of his distress from thunderstorms or fireworks.

-Products For Dogs Afraid Of Loud Noises: What To Look For
+Products For Dogs Afraid Of Loud Noises

 Calming products, like dogs, are different and each has its own pros and cons.
 I always look for veterinary formulated products or those that are third-party tested.